 People on ancestral diets did not have access to fruit the way we do and so their consumption was limited.
 Keep that in mind before chowing down on too much fruit (easy to do in the summer with all the wonderful fruits in season).

 Raw honey, preferably from a beekeeper in your area is the best sweetener.
 Medjool dates are also a simple, natural sweetener that is great in baking.
-Lastly, Grade B maple syrup is also good.
+Dark maple syrup is also good.
 The darker grade is full of minerals and preferable to the lighter maple syrup.

 If you on SCD or GAPS, honey and dates are the sweeteners of choice because they are simple sugars.